rcarrata/rcarrata.github.io/_posts/2021-04-11-rhacm-submariner-2.md

 [1] 10 Apr 23:54:38.565 * Synchronization with slave 10.128.2.80:6379 succeeded
 ```

-The pods of the Redis-Master shows that the slave is synching properly with the master going through the IPsec tunnels of the Submariner from Cluster2 to Cluster1 and viceversa.
+The pods of the Redis-Master show that the slave is syncing properly with the master going through the IPsec tunnels of the Submariner from Cluster2 to Cluster1 and viceversa.

 * Change to the cluster2 (aws-sub2) and see the logs of the Redis-Slave: